shaayaansayed/garden/_notes/ehr-apps-are-not-a-garage-project.md

 Although not explicitly stated in their docs, it's likely that Redox and HealthJump are using vendor-specific APIs behind the scenes.
 Of course, the catch with API aggregators is that your app’s reach is limited to the health systems in the aggregator’s network.
 To branch out, a new system would need to hop on board with the aggregator first.

-In three cases, YNHH had to use their EHR's private API, even though FHIR had the features they needed.
+In three cases, YNHH had to either use EHR's private API or settle with a work around, even though FHIR had the features they needed.

 - Their EHR didn't have the [FHIR Subscription API](https://build.fhir.org/subscription.html).
 Because of this, their app couldn't automatically notify care coordinators when a COVID-19 diagnosis was entered in the EHR.
 They used the EHR's rule engine instead.
 Clinicians had to send a referral request to the care coordination team.
 This added an extra manual step to their final workflow.
-  The EHR didn't have the [CommunicationRequest](https://build.fhir.org/communicationrequest.html) Resource.
-So, the app couldn't notify patients about enrollment through the patient portal.
+- The EHR didn't have the [CommunicationRequest](https://build.fhir.org/communicationrequest.html) Resource, so the app couldn't notify patients about enrollment through the patient portal.
 The developers had to send patients a text message instead.
 Patients had to use both their phone and the portal to communicate.
-- The EHR didn't have the CommunicationRequest Resource.
-So, the app couldn't notify patients about enrollment through the patient portal.
-The developers had to send patients a text message instead.
-Patients had to use both their phone and the portal to communicate.
+- Since CommunicationRequests weren't available, care coordinators couldn't get alerts about abnormal vitals and symptoms.
+The app had to encourage patients to contact their care coordinator.

 ## Health systems have unique clinical workflows